 So which one should you use on your hair?
 In order to get the nutrients of shea butter without the heaviness, you can switch to shea nut oil.
 You can also use shea nut oil in your shea butter recipes for hair and skin.

-Shea nut oil would also be more suitable for type 1 – 3 hair types while shea butter would be better for type 4 hair types.
+Shea nut oil would also be more suitable for type 1 – 3 hair while shea butter would be better for type 4 hair.

 How To Use Shea Nut Oil